Stan Heptinstall: Platelet function testing

-The Thombosis and Haemostasis Group at the University of Nottingham, under Professor Heptinstall's direction, have identified a variety of test systems for evaluating the function of platelets and other blood cells before and during drug administration.
+The Thrombosis and Haemostasis Group at the University of Nottingham, under Professor Heptinstall's direction, have identified a variety of test systems for evaluating the function of platelets and other blood cells before and during drug administration.
 This has led to the development of simple-to-use platelet function testing methods that can be used in any clinical setting, as a means of monitoring the success of drug therapy in patients.
-Professor Heptinstall is now the director of a University of Nottingham spinout company named Platelet Solutions Ltd. Platelet function testing in the clinical setting has the potential to enable personalised treatment of cardiac and stroke patients to ensure optimal therapy.
-More recently, simple-to-use means of detecting platelet dysfunction in people with pathological bruising and bleeding are nearing the final stages of development.
+For several years Professor Heptinstall was the director of Platelet Solutions Ltd, a spin-out company that provided platelet function testing.
+On his retirement this company was dissolved and a new company, Platelet Services Ltd, replaced it, directed by Dr Natalia Dovlatova, one of Heptinstall's former PhD students.

 Political career

 Heptinstall pursued another career in local government.
 He was first elected to represent Bramcote Ward on Broxtowe Borough Council in 1991, and continued to represent his local community until he retired as a borough councillor in May 2015.
 He is a Liberal Democrat and served as the Cabinet Member for the Environment at Broxtowe Borough Council until he became the Deputy Mayor.
 He served his final year as a borough councillor as the Mayor of the Borough of Broxtowe (2014/15).
-As well as being a borough councillor, Professor Heptinstall is a county councillor and represents Bramcote and Stapleford Division on Nottinghamshire County Council.
-He was first elected to Nottinghamshire County Council in 1997.
+As well as being a borough councillor, Professor Heptinstall was a county councillor and represents Bramcote and Stapleford Division on Nottinghamshire County Council.
+He was first elected to Nottinghamshire County Council in 1997 and retired in 2017.
 For many years he was also a member of Stapleford Town Council.
-He stood as the Liberal Democrat candidate for Derbyshire Police and Crime Commissioner in the 2021 election, but was eliminated in the first round of voting.
+He stood as the Liberal Democrat candidate for Derbyshire Police and Crime Commissioner in the 2021 election, but was not elected.